The Amazing Hypoallergenic Zinc Jewelry – 10 Best Zinc Alloy Jewelry for sensitive skin

 What is plating?

-plating(or coating) is just a fancy way of saying “painting” in metallurgy.
+Plating(or coating) is just a fancy way of saying “painting” in metallurgy.
 Basically, this means painting over one metal using another metal.

-Often precious metals like platinum, sterling silver, gold, rhodium, palladium are used for plating over base metals like brass alloy, copper, etc.
+Often precious metals like platinum, sterling silver, gold, rhodium, and palladium are used for plating over base metals like brass alloy, copper, etc.

 So, now we know what an alloy and plating are, let’s talk about what a zinc alloy is.